 3. Avoid Clutter

 Many small business owners try to fit in as many pieces of information on the page as possible.
-This is a rookie mistake in web design, leading to a noisy page that pushes visitors away and prevents conversions.
+This is a rookie mistake in web design, which leads to a noisy page that pushes visitors away and prevents conversions.
 For effective lead generation, take advantage of negative areas and transform them.
-By leaving plenty of room between elements on your site, you can increase the visibility of more significant things, like your calls-to-action or vital pieces of information.
+By leaving plenty of room between elements on your website, you can increase the visibility of more significant things, like your calls-to-action or vital pieces of information.
 Consider a redesign to improve optimization and customer experience.

 4. Create landing pages for specific campaigns